While

 In those houses of the settlement, there were two "apartments," each

-first floor and a second on the second floor.
-Both apartments shared one
+floor and a second on the second floor.
+Both apartments shared one toilet,

-My father soon had to say goodbye since, as a specialized
+My father soon had to say goodbye.
+As a specialized engineer, he

-engineer, he had to continue in the distant Sudetenland to ensure the
+had to return to the distant Sudetenland to ensure the functionality of the

-functionality of the X-ray facilities, which were frequently damaged by war
+X-ray facilities, which were frequently damaged by war.

 |

-Little Manfred, my mother, and my brother standing at the entrance
+Little Manfred, my mother, and my brother are standing at the entrance

 |